microsoft/golazo/docs/why-golazo.md

 ### Review Latency

-Smaller, well‑scoped changes + explicit review signaling reduce the psychological barrier to jumping into a review.
+Smaller, well‑scoped changes and explicit review signaling reduce the psychological barrier to jumping into a review.
 Reviewers can quickly gain needed context via the design document that accompanies the task.

-### Knowledge Silos & Ramp
+### Knowledge Silos and Ramp

 Rotational picking of diverse tickets along with living design doc archive distribute context.
 New engineers learn by doing, not by prolonged observation and reading endless documentation.

-### Focus & Multitasking Stress
+### Focus and Multitasking Stress

 WIP limits and right‑to‑left standup focus the team on finishing.
 Context switching declines;
 predictable throughput rises.